simphotonics/simulated_annealing/example/README.md

 The examples presented here demonstrate how to define a:
 - [search space],
 - [annealing schedule],
-- annealing system and logging [simulator].
+- system energy and logging [simulator].

 The [simulator] is used to find the global minimum of a continuous 3D function defined for a spherical region with radius 2.0 centred